cogent3/cogent3/doc/app/app_cookbook/sample-omit-degen.rst

 Removing degenerate characters
 ------------------------------

-Degenerate IUPAC base symbols represents a site position that can have multiple possible nucleotides.
+Degenerate IUPAC base symbols represent a site position that can have multiple possible nucleotides.
 For example, "Y" represents pyrimidines where the site can be either "C" or "T".

 .. note:: In molecular evolutionary and phylogenetic analyses, the gap character "-" is considered to be any base "N".